elementx54/moosefw_vim/README.md

 not exist then create that subdirectory.
 Ensure that syntax, indentation, and folding are on by filetype.

+### Native Vim Package Manager
+Vim has a native package manager loader for plugins (`:help packages`).
+Within the `pack` directory create a folder structure ending with a `start` directory and place the plugin inside its own directory, such as:
+`~/.vim/pack/github/start/moosefw_vim`, then following the manual installation method placing the contents in `moosefw_vim` OR clone the repository into the directory (`git@github.com:elementx54/moosefw_vim.git moosefw_vim`).

+The plugin should usually **not** be placed in an optionally loaded (`opt`) directory due to the filetype detection being part of the plugin.

 ### [Vundle](https://github.com/VundleVim/Vundle.vim) Method
 Assuming you have already set up [Vundle](https://github.com/VundleVim/Vundle.vim), place this plugin line in